 With the actual subject that sits around that core, we have two languages, a first and a second language.
 Amongst which we offer English, Mandarin, Japanese and Spanish in those subject areas.
 We then move into the Humanities Block where we have Economics, Business Management, Geography and History.

-In our Science Block we have Sports Science, Physics, Chemistry and Biology.
+In our Science Block, we have Sports Science, Physics, Chemistry and Biology.
 We then have our Mathematics Block as well as Block 6 which is the Arts Block where we offer Visual Arts.
-For those students who are thinking of a career more mathematically or Engineering-Oriented, they wouldn’t have to study a subject in Block 6.
+For those students who are thinking of a career that is more mathematically or engineering-oriented, they wouldn’t have to study a subject in Block 6.
 They can choose to study Additional Science.
-For those students who are thinking perhaps a career in Law or Humanities, they can use an additional subject from that Block as well.
+For those students who are thinking perhaps a career in Law or Humanities, they can use an additional subject from that block as well.

-Does it give them a lot more of depth than breadth in terms of skills, competence and knowledge?
+Bipasha: Does it give them a lot more depth than breadth in terms of skills, competence and knowledge?

-A lot of research has been done on careers conversations at home.
-The earlier you start opening your child’s mind to what is possible for their future such as visiting universities and seeing people at work, it starts to generate in a child more aspirations about what they are capable of.
-They start to see possibilities and that then leads into conversations in school.
+Alec: A lot of research has been done on careers conversations at home.
+The earlier you start opening your child’s mind to what is possible for their future such as visiting universities and seeing people at work, it starts to generate in a child more aspirations about what they are capable.
+They start to see possibilities and that then leads to conversations in school.

 As they move up into IGCSE, that then starts to influence their choices and our IGCSE is very much mapped through the IB Diploma model so there is a natural progression for the students from IGCSE into the IB Diploma.
 In the IB Diploma, there is a real focus on working closely with the careers counsellor and getting those applications and transcripts ready for application to universities.

-Before you make your choices regarding the IB Diploma, you also have the IGCSE for your Secondary level examinations so how do choices sort of connect between the 2 qualifications?
+Bipasha: Before you make your choices regarding the IB Diploma, you also have the IGCSE for your Secondary level examinations.
+How do choices connect between the 2 qualifications?

 For example the Business Studies in IGCSE, students do a unit on Marketing.
 That then is where the Business Management course of IB is built upon.
-The fact that they come from an IGCSE background gives them a far better base to move into the IB DIploma, which is why the conversations round careers with the students as they are choosing their IGCSEs with their parents are so important because they are starting to build their pathway.
-It’s not to say that they can’t change their choice at IB Diploma but they can get their choices that best fit them earlier then they have a far stronger base that moves them through the school.
+The fact that they come from an IGCSE background gives them a far better base to move into the IB Diploma, which is why the conversations around careers with the students as they are choosing their IGCSEs with their parents are so important because they are starting to build their pathway.
+It’s not to say that they can’t change their choice at IB Diploma but they can get the choices that best fit them earlier than they have a far stronger base that moves them through the school.

-Will some of the content that’s covered in the IGCSE subjects be what would be covered in the IB Diploma coursework?
+Bipasha: Will some of the content that’s covered in the IGCSE subjects be covered in the IB Diploma coursework?

-Because of the structure of the IB Diploma where students are not just focusing on the academic subjects but also the core, universities see the value on how it prepares the students for IB Diploma as independent learners ready for university.
+Alec: Because of the structure of the IB Diploma where students are not just focusing on the academic subjects but also the core, universities see the value in how it prepares the students for IB Diploma as independent learners ready for university.
 The students have already experienced the need to be organised and demonstrated their ability to produce a 4000-word piece of writing which is very similar to the thesis that they will produce at university.
-They have demonstrated through the IB Diploma as well.as connection to their community which more and more universities are looking at: ‘beyond the academics what else does the student bring to me?’.
+They have demonstrated through the IB Diploma as well as the connection to their community which more and more universities are looking at: ‘beyond the academics, what else does the student bring to me?’.
 Some students have more of an artistic or scientific background, some students really focus on community service.
 So universities are looking for these well-rounded global citizens as they are going through the application process.
 The IB Diploma gives our students that.

-Would you like to share any advice for students as well as their families on how to be successful in the schools?
+Bipasha: Would you like to share any advice for students as well as their families on how to be successful in the IB Diploma?

-Register your interest for the EtonHouse Academic Scholarship
+Register your interest in the EtonHouse Academic Scholarship

 Book a tour with us at Orchard and we will get in touch with you.